Natasha Fatah: Personal life

 In 2011, she married Chris Kayaniotes.
-On 14 April 2019, Fatah interviewed actor and activist Nazanin Boniadi about the fate of human rights lawyer, Nasrin Sotoudeh, recently sentenced for up to 38 years in Tehran, Iran.
+On 14 April 2019, Fatah interviewed actress and activist Nazanin Boniadi about the fate of human rights lawyer, Nasrin Sotoudeh, recently sentenced for up to 38 years in Tehran, Iran.

 As of April 2019, she is the anchor chair of CBC's News Network, appearing on Sundays and Fridays.

-Fatah is the host of CBC News Network Weekend and ‘In-Depth with Natasha Fatah’ current affairs programming.
+Fatah has appeared as the host of CBC News Network Weekend and the current affairs program, In-Depth with Natasha Fatah.